cyra-starling/50.002-Log-Book/content/en/gameIdeaDiscuss.md

 ---
 ## Unnamed Math Game
 We had thought of several games that uses math as its main mechanic.
 We decided on doing a math number manipulation(?) kind of thing.
 So there will be a number shown for both player, and each player will have 3 button (+2, -1, *5).
 The player will have to use those 3 buttons to manipulate a starting number they have to the one shown for both player.
+(The numbers on the button is still not fixed yet)

 We have several version we have thought of:
 1. The current "number" that the player is at will not be shown, but the player will be given an extra button to "reset" their number to 0 in case they forgot their number and an LED to indicate that they had successfully clear their number (checks if the number is equal to 0).